OiivaeCommunity/love/docs/source/index.rst

-Welcome to League of Virtual Entertainers
+Welcome to League of Virtual Entertainers!
 ===================================

 League of Virtual Entertainers, or LOVE is a collabertive team where broadcasters collaberate and have a joint moderation effort to keep the communities safe!